tech-engine/goscrapy/README.md

 ```

 ### Incorporating Middlewares into Your Scraping Workflow
-To seamlessly integrate middlewares into your scraping workflow, you can utilize the **MiddlewareManager().Add()** method which is a variadic function and can accept arbirary number of middlewares.
+To seamlessly integrate middlewares into your scraping workflow, you can utilize the **MiddlewareManager.Add()** method which is a variadic function and can accept arbirary number of middlewares.

 Here is an example on how you can add middlewares to your scraping process: